Calcaneal spur: Diagnosis

-Spur outgrowths can be detected through physical exam followed by a lateral foot x-ray.
+X-rays are usually used to diagnose calcaneal spurs.

 Treatment

 It is often seen as a repetitive stress injury, and thus lifestyle modification is typically the basic course of management strategies.
 For example, a person should begin doing foot and calf workouts.
 Strong muscles in the calves and lower legs will help take the stress off the bone and prevent heel spurs.
 Icing the area is an effective way to get immediate pain relief.
 There are several means to get pain relief from plantar heel pain.
 Plantar heel pain can be a precursor to many pathologies of the foot.
 There is evidence that corticosteroid injections may reduce pain for up to one month after the injection, which can have an impact on the formation of calcaneal spurs.
 Side effects of corticosteroid injections include peripheral nerve injury, plantar fascia rupture, and post injection flare, among others.
-Laser therapy, dry needling, and calcaneal taping are also utilized in treating plantar heel pain, however, there is not high quality evidence supporting the clinical usage of such modalities in reduction of pain.
+Laser therapy, dry needling, and calcaneal taping are also utilized in treating plantar heel pain, however, there is no high quality evidence supporting the clinical usage of such modalities in reduction of pain.

+Prognosis

+According to studies following patients with plantar fasciitis and calcaneal spur over several years, 20% to 75% of individuals no longer have any symptoms within a maximum of one year after the onset of symptoms.